-The ship, an important source of trading through seaways, may be made up in different styles and sizes.
-Some parts are called essential parts which are common to all ships but others are just accessories to provide luxurious or improved shipping.
+The ship, an important trading source through seaways, may be made up of different styles and sizes.
+Some parts are called essential parts, common to all ships, but others are just accessories to provide luxurious or improved shipping.

-Three necessary parts of the ship are hull (the main body of the vessel), navigation bridge (helps in directing the ship in the proper direction) and engine room (propels ship or helps in moving).
-However, today modern ships are equipped with the most modern equipment and technologies to its different parts to improve voyage at sea.
+Three necessary parts of the ship are the hull (the main body of the vessel), navigation bridge (helps in directing the ship in the proper direction) and engine room (propels ship or helps in moving).
+However, today modern ships are equipped with the most modern equipment and technologies to their different parts to improve voyages at sea.

 The article or images cannot be reproduced, copied, shared or used in any form without the permission of the author and Marine Insight.